cseanburns/journal-issues/manuscript.md

 the publishing culture
-"is affected by the journal system created when results simply had to be printed on paper" and that now, despite having digital affordances at our disposal that are limited only by our imagination,
+"is affected by the journal system created when results simply had to be printed on paper," and that now, despite having digital affordances at our disposal that are limited only by our imagination,